Out-of-Distribution Semantic Occupancy Prediction: Related Work

-\textbf{Out-of-Distribution Segmentation.} Out-of-distribution segmentation identifies anomalies in specific scenes~\cite{cordts2016cityscapes,chan2021segmentmeifyoucan,lis2019detecting,blum2021fishyscapes} while maintaining in-distribution segmentation capabilities.
-Current research primarily focuses on anomaly detection in 2D images of road scenes, with the main methods including per-pixel architectures and mask-transformer-based approaches~\cite{ackermann2023maskomaly,grcic2023advantages,rai2024mask2anomaly,nayal2023rba,delic2024outlier}.
-The per-pixel architecture methods include uncertainty-based~\cite{mukhoti2018evaluating,corbiere2019addressing,hendrycks2019scaling,jung2021standardized,cen2021deep}, reconstruction-based~\cite{lis2019detecting,xia2020synthesize,haldimann2019not,vojir2021road,grcic2021dense}, and outlier exposure~\cite{chan2021entropy,tian2022pixel,grcic2022densehybrid,liu2023residual,choi2023balanced} methods.
-Although these methods have advanced 2D anomaly detection, they are limited to narrow field-of-view pinhole cameras, hindering their application to complex 3D scenarios requiring high-precision spatial perception.
-Some studies extend anomaly detection to 3D space; however, these efforts primarily focus on industrial~\cite{bergmann2021mvtec,liu2023real3d} or indoor object defect detection~\cite{bhunia2024looking,li2024towards}, where models fuse static point cloud data to optimize defect localization~\cite{horwitz2023back,bergmann2023anomaly,cao2024complementary,zhou2024r3d,zavrtanik2024cheating}.
-Due to reliance on geometric consistency assumption of static objects and limited sensitivity to dynamic changes, these methods fail to meet the demands of more complex scenarios.
-In comparison, our work introduces OoD segmentation into vision-based 3D semantic occupancy prediction, overcoming the limitations of current methods in dynamic environments.
+\textbf{Out-of-Distribution Segmentation.} Out-of-distribution segmentation identifies anomalies in specific scenes~\cite{chan2021segmentmeifyoucan,blum2021fishyscapes} while maintaining in-distribution segmentation capabilities.
+Current research primarily focuses on anomaly detection in 2D images of road scenes, with the main methods including per-pixel architectures and mask-transformer-based approaches~\cite{rai2024mask2anomaly,nayal2023rba}.
+The per-pixel architecture methods include uncertainty-based~\cite{corbiere2019addressing,jung2021standardized}, reconstruction-based~\cite{lis2019detecting,grcic2021dense}, and outlier exposure~\cite{tian2022pixel,grcic2022densehybrid} methods.
+While advancing 2D detection, these methods are constrained by pinhole camera inputs, which limits their applicability in 3D scenarios demanding precise spatial perception.
+Some studies extend anomaly detection to 3D space, yet primarily target industrial~\cite{bergmann2021mvtec,liu2023real3d} or indoor object inspection~\cite{bhunia2024looking,li2024towards}, typically relying on static point clouds for defect localization~\cite{bergmann2023anomaly,zavrtanik2024cheating}.
+Due to their dependence on static geometric consistency and limited responsiveness to dynamic changes, these approaches are unsuitable for unconstrained, evolving environments.
+In contrast, we integrate out-of-distribution segmentation into vision-based 3D semantic occupancy prediction, enabling effective response to real-time changes and uncertainties, thereby overcoming the limitations of current methods in dynamic settings.